 Texture is number 2 when it comes to cookies, after flavor of course.
 And these cookies are soft, chewy and tender.
-They get their chewiness and tenderness from the cream of tartar (more on that below), brown sugar and cornstarch.
+They get their chewiness and tenderness from the cream of tartar (more on that below), brown sugar, and cornstarch.

-Imagine biting into a slightly cooled snickerdoodle dipped in a glass of cold milk.
+Imagine biting into a slightly cooled Snickerdoodle dipped in a glass of cold milk.
 So just keep reading and get your butter out on the counter!

 Snickerdoodle cookies are similar to regular sugar cookies, but they do share one difference: cream of tartar.
-The cream of tartar has two functions; it is an acid that provide the slight tang that snickerdoodles are known for, but also their soft chewiness.
+The cream of tartar has two functions; it is an acid that provides the slight tang that snickerdoodles are known for, but also their soft chewiness.
 The cookies will be pillowy soft and tender, instead of crunchy.

 Snickerdoodles are also rolled in a delicious mixture of cinnamon and sugar before baking.